securedimensions/FROST-Server-PLUS/README.md

 Each acting user is identified via a unique UUID, provided by the authentication plugin.
 The `REMOTE_USER` value is used to identify the user.
 The value of `REMOTE_USER` represents the user as a `Party` object via the `authId` property.
 When creating a `Party` object, the value for the `authId` property must either be empty or match the value for the `REMOTE_USER`.
 All other values are rejected by the implementation and will result in a response with HTTP status code 400.

-The classes `Thing`, `MultiDatastream`, `Datastream` and `Group` are directly associated to a Party.
+The classes `Thing`, `MultiDatastream`, `Datastream` and `ObservationGroup` are directly associated to a Party.
 Objects of class `Observation` are linked to the owning Party object via the `(Multi)Datastream`.
 Objects of class `Relation` are linked to the Party object via the `Subject` property.

 When activating the Concept of Ownership, the implementation enforces the multiplicity `[1]` on the association of these classes to `Party`.
-Therefore, creating objects of class `Thing`, `MultiDatastream`, `Datastream` or `Group` require the association with the Party object that represents the acting user.
+Therefore, creating objects of class `Thing`, `MultiDatastream`, `Datastream` or `ObservationGroup` require the association with the Party object that represents the acting user.

 A user can `update` or `delete` any object owned.
 However, the user *cannot* delete the own Party.
 This requires admin access.